 Benamer HT, Grosset DG.
 Vascular parkinsonism: a clinical review.
 Eur Neurol.
-2009;61:11-5.
+2009;61(1):11-5.

-Chabriat H, Joutel A, Dichgans M, Tournier-Lasserve E, Bousser MG.
-Cadasil.
+Chabriat H, Joutel A, Dichgans M, Tournier-Lasserve E, Bousser M-G. Cadasil.
 Lancet Neurol.
-2009;8:643-53.
+2009 Jul;8(7):643-53

-Demirkiran M, Bozdemir H, Sarica Y. Vascular parkinsonism: a distinct, heterogenous clinical entity.
+Demirkiran M, Bozdemir H, Sarica Y. Vascular parkinsonism: a distinct, heterogeneous clinical entity.
 Acta Neurol Scand.
-2001;104:63-7.
+2001 Aug;104(2):63-7.

 Jankovic J, Tolosa E, eds.
-Parkinson's Disease and Movement Disorders, 5th ed., Lippincott Williams and Wilkins, Philadelphia, PA, 2007:1-720.
+Parkinson's Disease and Movement Disorders, 6th ed., Lippincott Williams and Wilkins, Philadelphia, PA, 2011.
 (Accompanied by a CD video atlas.)

-Karla S, Grosset DG, Benamer H. Differentiating vascular parkinsonism from idiopathic Parkinson’s disease: a systemic review.
+Kalra S, Grosset DG, Benamer HS.
+Differentiating vascular parkinsonism from idiopathic Parkinson’s disease: A systematic review.
 Mov Disord.
 2010 Jan 30;25(2):149-56.

-Rektor I, Rektorova I, Kubova D. Vascular parkinsonism- an update.
+Rektor I, Rektorová I, Kubová D. Vascular parkinsonism--an update.
 J Neurol Sci.
 2006 Oct 25;248(1-2):185-91.

-Rothwell PM, Algra A, Amarenco P. Medical treatment in acute and long-term secondary prevention after transient ischemic attack and ischemic stroke.
+Rothwell PM, Algra A, Amarenco P. Medical treatment in acute and long-term secondary prevention after transient ischaemic attack and ischaemic stroke.
 Lancet.
-2011;377:1681-92.
+2011 May 14;377(9778):1681-92

 Thomas M, Jankovic J. Clinical diagnosis of vascular parkinsonism and nondegenerative atypical parkinsonian disorders.
 In: Litvan I, ed.
 Atypical Parkinsonism, Humana Press, Totowa, New Jersey, 2008:393-408.

 Winikates J, Jankovic J. Clinical correlates of vascular parkinsonism.
 Arch Neurol.
-1999;56:98-102.
+1999 Jan;56(1):98-102.

-Zijlmans JC, Katzenschlager R, Daniel SE, Lees AJ.
+Zijlmans JCM, Katzenschlager R, Daniel SE, Lees AJL.
 The L-dopa response in vascular parkinsonism.
 J Neurol Neurosurg Psychiatry.
-2004;75:545-7.
+2004 Apr;75(4):545-7.